ne-ha/work/Windows.md

 	C:\gitflow> contrib\msysgit-install.cmd

-In Git bash create a symbolic link for git-flow
+In Git bash create a symbolic link for git-flow so that you can actually use the `$ git flow` command from any location.

 	$ ln -s /C/gitflow/git-flow git-flow